Ireland: Northern Ireland

 Other groups, both the unionist and nationalist participated in violence, and a period known as "the Troubles" began.
-Over 3,600 deaths resulted over the subsequent three decades of conflict.
+More than 3,600 deaths resulted over the subsequent three decades of conflict.
 Owing to the civil unrest during the Troubles, the British government suspended home rule in 1972 and imposed direct rule.
 There were several unsuccessful attempts to end the Troubles politically, such as the Sunningdale Agreement of 1973.
 In 1998, following a ceasefire by the Provisional IRA and multi-party talks, the Good Friday Agreement was concluded as a treaty between the British and Irish governments, annexing the text agreed in the multi-party talks.

 The substance of the Agreement (formally referred to as the Belfast Agreement) was later endorsed by referendums in both parts of Ireland.
 The Agreement restored self-government to Northern Ireland on the basis of power-sharing in a regional Executive drawn from the major parties in a new Northern Ireland Assembly, with entrenched protections for the two main communities.
 The Executive is jointly headed by a First Minister and deputy First Minister drawn from the unionist and nationalist parties.
-Violence had decreased greatly after the Provisional IRA and loyalist ceasefires in 1994 and in 2005 the Provisional IRA announced the end of its armed campaign and an independent commission supervised its disarmament and that of other nationalist and unionist paramilitary organisations.
+Violence had decreased greatly after the Provisional IRA and loyalist ceasefires in 1994, and in 2005, the Provisional IRA announced the end of its armed campaign and an independent commission supervised its disarmament and that of other nationalist and unionist paramilitary organisations.

 The Assembly and power-sharing Executive were suspended several times but were restored again in 2007.
 In that year the British government officially ended its military support of the police in Northern Ireland (Operation Banner) and began withdrawing troops.
 On 27 June 2012, Northern Ireland's deputy first minister and former IRA commander, Martin McGuinness, shook hands with Queen Elizabeth II in Belfast, symbolising reconciliation between the two sides.